GrinonBarrett/Taksidos/Extras/Magic Weapons.md

 **Vicious Fang** (*unique*)
 $5,000 , 2 lbs.
 Katar
-A keen blade and ornamented handle might deceive one into believing it to be a cermonial weapon.
+A keen blade and ornamented handle might deceive one into believing it to be a ceremonial weapon.
 If the wielder has Warrior Mastery with Katar weapons, the attacks gain an additional +1 for the purpose of determining a critical hit. *If name is known, the weapon gains a +1 to all attack rolls and beats*.

 **Vrelard's Way**
 $ 1,900, 3 lb.